St80ene/zuri-task5-crud-app/README.md

 # ZURI-TASK5-APP

-A CRUD APP that handles requests using HTTP VERBS
+A CRUD APP that handles Client's requests using HTTP VERBS

 ## API Reference